fortify24x7/RedGate/README.md

 This is a penetration testing tool for testers to use to store aquired data is a packagable way.
 Portable, easy to use, and cross-platform.

 ## What is this based on?
-This application uses Electron, Node.js, and SQLite to help you interface with your data, search it, edit it, amd port it for reporting.
+This application uses Electron, Node.js, and MongoDB to help you interface with your data, search it, edit it, amd port it for reporting.

 ## How to run
 Since this application hasn't been packaged as an Electron app yet, you'll have to run these commands